What is it like being a carer?

 Maria, a live-in carer

-Previous caring experience is useful when taking on the role of a live-in carer, but it is not essential.
+To work as a carer the most important qualities are kindness and patience.
+Whilst experience is always valued and previous caring experience is useful when taking on the role of a live-in carer, it is not essential.
 We provide all the skills and knowledge you need and ongoing support every step of the way.

 The essential requirements for the role are:

 - A compassionate nature and good communication skills

 - The passion to really make a difference to someone’s life

 - The right to work in the UK